Qiskit/rustworkx/docs/source/api.rst

     :returns length: The longest path length on the graph
     :rtype: int

+    :raises Exception: If an unexpected error occurs and a path can't be found

 .. py:function:: number_weakly_connected_components(graph):
     Find the number of weakly connected components in a DAG.